bexlev/project3/README.md

 ## Analyses and Visualizations

-- We read in our json file using the D3 Library
+- We read in our json file using the D3 Library.
 - Using JavaScript and HTML, we created a dashboard fit with a dropdown element and vizualizations.
 - We included a map of each building that filed and energy report in Chicago for each year between 2018-2020.
 The map indicated which neighborhoods use the greatest amount of energy, as well details about individual building energy ratings.
 - Using the dropdown, site visitors have the ability to select the year of the data they see on the map.
 As buildings energy ratings are assigned annually, energy scores are subject to change.
 This function allows users to narrow it down to a particular year.